rachitsxn292/VMWare-Stock-Browser/README.md

 Backend:   vmware-> src -> server -> server.js->(see Line 53 or search for comment “Get Data”)

-Fig: Screenshot of Stock Grid

 •	Creation of container to show more details:
 A link is created on each symbol element in the table when the user clicks.
 A separate GET REST request is made to an API.
 Which fetches data and displays into separate container.

-Fig: Screenshot of Stock More Details Container

 •	Deletion of Records: